agam778/agam778/README.md

 - [CannyBot](https://github.com/agam778/CannyBot) - An Intelligent and Cool Bot with Many Commands like Fun, Image, Tech, and many more!
 - [MS Office - Electron](https://github.com/agam778/MS-Office-Electron) - An MS Office Online Electron Wrapper for free!
 - And More!
-Check the pinned repos below.
+Check the repositories tab.

 ## 🌏 Social